Kids Oral Health

 - Dental check-ups; You should start bringing your child to the dentist as soon as they start getting teeth.
 Although they may not have much to look at the visits are just as important to get them used to visiting the dentist and to eliminate any fears.
 As if you only take them when there is a problem they will associate the visits with pain and this can make them nervous when visiting us.

 - Tooth Brushing; As with the dental check ups you should start brushing your children's teeth as soon as they are through.
 Using a small headed, soft nylon bristled toothbrush with fluoride toothpaste both suitable for your childs age.
+Check out these apps to make brushing a little more interesting.
 For more in-depth advice please follow this link Toothbrushing tips for children.

 Oral Health Education

-Hello I am Liann and I have recently qualified to be an Oral Health Educator.
+Hello I am Liann, a qualified Oral Health Educator.

 I attend nursery and schools where I demonstrate how to look after your teeth and go over what foods and drinks can affect your oral health.